ngoinhaoto/filmBloggingReactProject/README.md

 # MovieMuncher

-This is a film blog web application created by Truong & Tri for VNUK's Advanced Web Design Class created by NextJS 13, app router.
+This is a film blog web application created by Truong & Chinh for VNUK's Advanced Web Design Class created by NextJS 13, app router.

 ## Getting Started